UmmItC/Blog/content/en/blog/Linux/Tools/virt-manager/Dual-GPU-Passthrough-virt-manger/dual-gpu-passthrough-part1.md

 tags: ["QEMU/KVM", "GPU-Passthrough", "virt-manager"]
 date: 2023-05-13T05:38:00+0800
 thumbnail: https://cdn.mos.cms.futurecdn.net/hxHC9kET4QctevKmEPgzL.jpg
+lastmod: 2023-09-09T10:31:50+0800
 ---

 ## Introduction

-Welcome to the realm of GPU passthrough, a gateway to unlocking the full potential of your graphics processing unit (GPU) within a virtual machine (VM).
+Welcome to the realm of Dual GPU passthrough, a gateway to unlocking the full potential of your graphics processing unit (GPU) within a virtual machine (VM).
 Have you ever yearned to play games or run GPU-intensive applications on a VM?
 The dream becomes a reality with dual GPU passthrough.
 In this guide, we're about to embark on a journey where you'll learn to harness the power of dual GPU passthrough.
 But first, let's understand what it's all about.

-**Note: While single GPU passthrough is an option, our focus here is on the more advanced and versatile dual GPU passthrough.**
+>**Note: While single GPU passthrough is an option, our focus here is on the more advanced and versatile dual GPU passthrough.**

+### About the guidelines

+[Here](/en/tags/virt-manager/) is the all content about all the Dual-GPU-Passthorugh.

 ## 1. Preparations